-- Check the weather forecast. - Check water tank level. - Check fuel tank level. - Check the power on your batteries are adequate for the trip you are planning. - Check engine oil on the engine. - When starting up the engine, check and make sure that cooling water is coming out.
-If not, stop the engine and service it. - Check that you have enough propane for cooking (only for longer trips). - Make sure that all equipment is stowed correctly safe and has been secured well. - Check that water stays and rigging are intact. - Check that ALL hatches are closed especially on the floats and very important also check the emergency hatch in centre hull aft cabin. - Check that there are life jackets for every crew member onboard. - If the boat is new, please note that electronics are not calibrated when the boat leaves the yard.
+- ✓ Check the weather forecast. - ✓ Check water tank level. - ✓ Check fuel tank level. - ✓ Check that the power on your batteries is adequate for the trip you are planning. - ✓ Check engine oil on the engine. - ✓ When starting up the engine, check and make sure that cooling water is coming out.
+If not, stop the engine and service it. - ✓ Check that you have enough propane for cooking (only for longer trips). - ✓ Check that all equipment is stowed correctly and has been safely secured. - ✓ Check that waterstays and rigging are intact. - ✓ Check that ALL hatches are closed especially the float hatches and the emergency hatch in the aft cabin. - ✓ Check that there are life jackets for the entire crew onboard.

+If the boat is new, please note that electronics are not calibrated when the boat leaves the yard.